How Agile Methodology can help you thrive with Salesforce

 So, what exactly is agile methodology?

-In the past, it was most common for teams to debut new projects through what is known as waterfall methodology.
+In the past, it was common for software development to debut new projects through the waterfall model.
 The process starts with teams and clients coming together to establish requirements, then going on to follow a linear series of up to seven steps.
 In order to move on to the next step, they need to have fulfilled the previous one.
 In this way, each step flows directly into the next—a bit like a waterfall.
 Over time, the ever-changing client requirements and challenges presented by this method led to the development of a new project organization strategy.

-Agile methodology was first introduced in 2001 as a swifter, more efficient way of approaching projects.
-With agile, projects are split into multiple organized stages, allowing for smoother and more consistent communication between teams and clients.
+Agile methodology was first introduced in 2001 as a swifter, more efficient way of approaching software development.
+With the agile process, projects are split into multiple organized stages, allowing for smoother and more consistent communication between teams and clients.
 Instead of focusing on one major release, teams plan for a handful of small-scale releases called sprints.
 This enables teams to adapt to changes more effectively.

 The agile frameworks are scrum and kanban.
-It’s important to know that choosing the best agile framework will depend on your team’s cultural values, along with understanding which framework can be the best fit for your client.
+It’s important to know that choosing the best agile framework will depend on your team’s cultural values, along with understanding which agile practice can be the best fit for your client.

 While agile is more of a way of thinking, scrum is a teamwork strategy.

-The basic idea of scrum is to encourage teams to start working in a way that inspires an agile mindset.
+The basic idea of scrum is to encourage teams to start working in a way that inspires an agile mindset and collaboration.
 It is a workflow in which roles, meetings, and deliverables are well-defined.
 You reduce risk and costs, and you can focus on specific solutions.
 Scrum allows teams to continuously test and improve their products and processes.

-Kanban is a method for the more infrastructure-focused or operations-oriented teams that support either production or customer issues.
+Kanban is a method for the more infrastructure-focused or operations-oriented teams to support production or customer issues.

 An important takeaway from all of this is that scrum requires large-scale changes in a team’s approach, whereas kanban offers a more gradual adjustment to an entirely new work methodology.
 In both cases, teams can define work in progress limits (WIP limits) through which they are able to put a cap on the number of tasks being worked on in any one phase of the process.